Grindelwald, its Bergschaften, Jungfraujoch and Eigergletscher

 Grindelwald today

-Moreover, the namesake of the Jungfrau, the monastery Inter lacus in present-day Interlaken, owned a lot of land in the valley by then.
+Moreover, the namesake of the Jungfrau, the monastery Inter lacus, present-day Interlaken, owned a significant amount of land in the valley.
 The Roman-German King Konrad III (1093-1152) gifted the monastery many possessions in 1146.
-By the end of the 15th century, the monastery kept expanding its possessions and owned most of the Grindelwald Valley.
+By the end of the 15th century, the monastery had expanded its possessions and owned most of the Grindelwald Valley.

-Bern acquired the valley in 1528, introduced the protestant faith, and dissolved the monastery, but also created a new political division of the valley.
+Bern acquired the valley in 1528, introduced the protestant faith, dissolved the monastery, and created a new political division of the valley.
 The Bergschaften with their municipal councils date from this period.

-These Bergschaften are independent public law bodies (best compared to Consortages and Bourgeoisies in canton Valais) for managing the public and private alpine meadows and other administrative matters.
+These Bergschaften are independent public law bodies (best compared to Consortages and Bourgeoisies in the canton of Valais) for managing the public and private alpine meadows and other administrative matters.

 Not surprisingly, English tourists and alpinists also discovered Grindelwald in the nineteenth century.
 The first Zahnradbahn (Wengeralpbahn) was operated in 1893 and extended to the Jungfraujoch in 1912.
-In addition, the Schweizer Alpen Club (SAC/SAC) opened several SAC-Cabanes.
+Additionally, the Schweizer Alpen Club (SAC) opened several SAC Cabanes.

 World Snow Festival (13-18 January), work in process.